Buangkok MRT station: Details

-Buangkok station, which has the station code of NE15, serves the North East Line (NEL) of the Singapore Mass Rapid Transit (MRT) and is located between Hougang and Sengkang stations.
-Buangkok station is operated by SBS Transit and runs daily from about 5:45 a.m. to 12:25 a.m.
-Train frequencies vary from 2.5 to 5 minutes.
+Buangkok station, which bears the station code of NE15, serves the North East Line (NEL) of the Mass Rapid Transit (MRT) and is located between Hougang and Sengkang stations.
+Buangkok station is operated by SBS Transit, and train frequencies vary from 2.5 to 5.75 minutes.

+Buangkok (万国) is the Teochew name of the former Singapore United Rubber Plantation, which the neighbourhood and station are named after.
 Buangkok station is located in Sengkang along the road of Sengkang Central near the junction with Compassvale Bow.
-The station has two entrances that serve the surrounding HDB flats, and Palm View Primary School and North Vista Primary School.
-The station serves Sengkang Grand Residences, an integrated commercial-and-residential development that includes Sengkang Grand Mall for retail, and Buangkok Bus Interchange.
-The new bus interchange opened on 1 December 2024.
+The station has two entrances and taxi stands along each side of Sengkang Central.
+Developments around the station include HDB flats, and Palm View Primary School and North Vista Primary School.
+The station serves Sengkang Grand Residences, an integrated commercial and residential development that includes Sengkang Grand Mall and Buangkok Bus Interchange.
+The bus interchange opened on 1 December 2024.

-Altoon + Porter Architects and 3HP Architects designed the station.
-Unlike other NEL stations, the design of the station entrances does not include glass; white Teflon sheets are supported by metal frames cover the entrances, resembling a circus tent.
-Like all other NEL stations, the platforms are wheelchair accessible.
-A tactile system, consisting of tiles with rounded-or-elongated raised studs, guides visually impaired commuters through the station.
+Altoon + Porter Architects and 3HP Architects designed the station, which is underground.
+Unlike other NEL stations, glass was not used in the design of the station entrances; white Teflon sheets, supported by metal frames, instead covered the entrances, resembling a circus tent.
+Like all other MRT stations, the platforms are wheelchair accessible.
+A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station.
 Dedicated tactile routes connect the station entrances to the platforms.

-Buangkok station is designated as a Civil Defence (CD) shelter; it is designed to accommodate around 7,500 people, withstand airstrikes and remove toxic air.
+Buangkok station is designated as a Civil Defence (CD) shelter; it is designed to accommodate around 7,500 people, withstand airstrikes, and remove toxic air.
 Equipment essential for the operations in the CD shelter is mounted on shock absorbers to prevent damage during a bombing.
-When the electrical supply to the shelter is disrupted, backup generators keep operations going.
-The shelter has dedicated, built-in, decontamination chambers and dry toilets with collection bins that will send human waste out of the shelter.
+If the electrical supply to the shelter is disrupted, backup generators allow operations to continue.
+The shelter has dedicated, built-in, decontamination chambers and dry toilets with collection bins that are designed to send human waste out of the shelter.